Tickets $45 – $35

 Created in collaboration with the NATIONAL JAZZ MUSEUM IN HARLEM & JMG LIVE, this multi-media show captures the sights and sounds of Harlem when legendary artists such as Fats Waller, Duke Ellington, Langston Hughes, and Billie Holiday made Harlem the cultural center of the country.
 Hosted by Michael Mwenso, HARLEM 100 presents the most exciting Harlem musicians and dancers in a modern variety show and pays homage to the presentations made famous in the Apollo Theater, the Cotton Club, and other celebrated venues of the Harlem Renaissance.
-Featuring the music of Fats Waller, Duke Ellington, Duke Ellington, Billie Holiday, Bessie Smith, and more, HARLEM 100 celebrates one of the most influential artistic movements of our country and gives insight into Harlem then and Now.
+Featuring the music of Fats Waller, Duke Ellington, Billie Holiday, Bessie Smith, and more, HARLEM 100 celebrates one of the most influential artistic movements of our country and gives insight into Harlem then and Now.

 “The ‘Harlem 100’ will be a musical journey that celebrates one of the greatest movements in cultural history while connecting the past to the present,” says Mwenso.

 Mwenso was born in Freetown, Sierra Leone but spent his teenage years hanging out at the legendary jazz club Ronnie Scott’s in London where he was exposed to musicians such as Benny Carter, Elvin Jones, Ray Brown and Billy Higgins.
 In his youth, Mwenso started honing his talents as a trombonist, singer and performer playing in jump bands, reggae and Afrobeat horn sections and at hard-bop sessions.
 Mwenso’s talent as a performer caught the attention of many, which subsequently led him to meet James Brown who allotted space for him to sing and dance at his London shows.